 Plant Protection System In Apple Farming

-Producing the best fruit requires control of diseases and insects.
-However, some of the potential harmful pests and diseases are fire blight and powdery mildew, spider mites, scale, aphids and codling moth.
+Producing the best fruit requires the control of diseases and insects.
+However, some of the potential harmful pests and diseases are fire blight and powdery mildew, spider mites, scale, aphids, and codling moth.
 You must adopt proper plant protection systems for your apple orchards.

 Harvesting & Storage In Apple Farming

 You must harvest the fruit before it is fully ripe, but after it has had time to mature.
 This varies according to cultivar and different fruit varieties will often ripen at different times over a three-month period.
-As the fruit mature, the starch changes to sugar and the aroma and flavor develops.
+As the fruit matures, the starch changes to sugar, and the aroma and flavor develop.
 Sugars are the major soluble solid in fruit juice and therefore soluble solids are often used as an estimate of sugar content.